BlackCube4/Drag-Card/README.md

 | icoTriple | The icon that gets displayed when triple clicking on the button.
 | icoQuadruple | The icon that gets displayed when quadruple clicking on the button.
 | icoFivefold | The icon that gets displayed when fivefold clicking on the button.
-| icoSixfold | The icon that gets displayed when double sixfold on the button.
+| icoSixfold | The icon that gets displayed when sixfold clicking on the button.